 A team led by Associate Professor Joseph Powell is leading a global effort to uncover how the genetics of different immune cells determines susceptibility, severity and outcomes of COVID-19.

 The researchers are analysing the data generated by the COVID-19 Host Genetics Initiative – a worldwide collaboration aimed at identifying the genetic basis for the immune system’s response to COVID-19.
 With worldwide cases of COVID-19 on the rise, the number of patient samples is growing daily.

 The Garvan researchers are using sophisticated statistical methods at the Garvan-Weizmann Centre for Cellular Genomics to analyse the genetic variation associated with severity of COVID-19 symptoms, through data made available by the Host Genetics Initiative.

-Within weeks, the researchers hope to identify a list of candidate genes that are likely to have an effect on how an individual’s immune system responds to SARS-CoV-2 infection.
-The researchers will then investigate how the genetic variation changes immune cell function in the lab.
+The researchers have identified a list of candidate genes that are likely to have an effect on how an individual’s immune system responds to SARS-CoV-2 infection.
+They are now investigating how the genetic variation changes immune cell function in the lab.

 For their research, Associate Professor Powell’s team is leveraging existing genomic data available through OneK1K, a pioneering study investigating the genetic data of single cells from 1000 healthy individuals, which has provided a ‘snapshot’ of a healthy immune system, and how our genetics control the immune system.

 “We’re hoping to identify different copies of genes that can predict how the immune system responds to COVID-19,” says Associate Professor Powell.
 “If we can predict whether an individual is likely to have mild or severe symptoms, we can possibly stratify patients to the best therapeutic strategies.”